 This is known in marketing as the customer buying cycle or buyer’s journey.
 Yes, before buying, the user detects a need or problem within their Customer Journey, looks for a solution and compares different options.

-If you want your prospects to become customers, pay close attention to this post.
+If you want your prospects to become customers, pay close attention to this article.

 What is the customer buying cycle?

 The customer buying cycle is the process a user goes through from the moment they discover a need or a problem until they decide to buy what satisfies them or solves said problem.